 Where to Stay in Seogwipo

-Getting to Seogwipo: Seogwipo is at the south eastern base of Jeju and the last stop on the Jeju Airport Shuttle bus.
-Seogwipo bus station is located a little more in the city and it will connects you to a lot of places you’ll want to see on the eastern side, such as Sunrise Peak, Udo Island, Oedolgae Rock and more.
+Getting to Seogwipo: Seogwipo is at the southeastern base of Jeju and the last stop on the Jeju Airport Shuttle bus.
+Seogwipo bus station is located a little more in the city and it will connect you to a lot of places you’ll want to see on the eastern side, such as Sunrise Peak, Udo Island, Oedolgae Rock and more.
 I stayed at Jeju Hiking Inn (wasn’t keen on it but it’s located near the airport shuttle bus drop).
 Restaurants will be mostly Korean and much seafood.

 Seeas Hotel in Jungmun Resort is a popular film locations for K-dramas Boys over Flowers, Gung/Palace and Secret Garden.

-Travel Essentials for Jeju Island
+Travel Essentials for a Jeju Island trip

 |Recommended Essentials for Korea.
 Click to Shop.|

 Safety Wing – affordable travel insurance with COVID coverage